DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 📌 How Does Gradient Descent Work?

-At each step, Gradient Descent:
+At each step( x ), Gradient Descent:

 1. Calculates the value of the function (height of mountain).
 2. Calculates the derivative (slope).